GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/04_importingTextures.md

  - PF_BC3 - Compressed RGB data, with an alpha channel.
  - PF_BC5 - Compressed 2-channel format.

-## Mip-maps {#importingTextures_d_b}
+## Mip-maps
-@ref bs::TextureImportOptions::generateMips "TextureImportOptions::generateMips" allows you to specify should mip-maps for the texture be generated.
+@bs::TextureImportOptions::generateMips allows you to specify should mip-maps for the texture be generated.
 Mipmaps ensure that textures applied to 3D surfaces look good when they're viewed from far away (i.e. when the pixel size they take up on screen is considerably less than the actual texture resolution).

 Enabling mip-maps will increase the memory use of the texture by 33%, but it is pretty much essential for any texture applied on a 3D object.
 It should not be enabled for textures used on 2D elements like GUI or sprites, as it will have no benefit.